-Find out what financial support is available to those turning to research from the healthcare profession.
+Find out what financial support is available to those turning to a research career from the healthcare profession.

 Find links to local research groups, funding programmes and related organisations.

-Emma is an associate professor in head and neck surgery at the University of Southampton.
+Emma is a professor of head and neck surgical oncology at the University of Southampton.
 Her PhD and specialist training were completed in the UK before travelling to Toronto, Canada, for two years for fellowship training in ablative and reconstructive head and neck surgery.
 Her time is now divided between research in head and neck cancer at the University of Southampton and clinical commitments at University Hospitals Dorset NHS Foundation Trust as a consultant head and neck surgeon.

 Prof. Catherine Bowen